Can We “Lepak” Better at Orchard Road?, Orchard Road, Singapore

 Orchard Road, as seen from recent news headlines, has lost its attraction.
 While it projects a glossy international image, it remains a place that people lack a sense of belonging to.
 How could one create an intervention that could help reconfigure Orchard Road as a space for greater social interactions to build a sense of belonging?

-Would you come lepak better with us if we provided Free Seating smack right in the middle of our hot-spot shopping street at Orchard Road?
+Would you come lepak with us if we provided Free Seating smack right in the middle of our hot-spot shopping street at Orchard Road?

 About Shifting Concretes